-She returned to London in September 1968 for two shows at the Revolution Club, and to appear alongside Fairport Convention, Al Stewart and Jackson CFrank at the Festival Of Contemporary London appearance", she was billed as "a special guest star from America".
-"We didn't, on that

-"She began to get her footing on the star machine"
+She returned to London in September 1968 for two shows at the Revolution Club, and to appear alongside Fairport Convention, Al Stewart and Jackson C Frank at the Festival Of Contemporary Song at the Royal Festival Hall.
+Hyped as "her first London appearance", she was billed as "a special guest star from America".
+"We didn't, on that occasion, hear any new songs," chuckles Simon Nicol.
+"She no longer needed Fairport to oil the wheels of her business."
+While in London, she cut a segment for Radio 1's Top Gear and for The Monday Show on BBC TV, both broadcast later in the year.